zinic/crawl/core.md

 #### Surprise Attack

 Characters unaware of the presence of an enemy force may be subject to a surprise attack.
 In a surprise attack, the attacking force has the advantage.
 Initiative is rolled for combat as normal.
 However, during the first turn, only the attackers may act.

+#### Targeted Attacks

+ The game master may allow a character to target a specific piece of armor in order to reduce the DR that applies to an attack to only that which the piece of armor gives.
+This however should incur a hefty penalty of at least a -10 modifier to the character's attack roll, or greater at the game master's discretion.

+Characters may defend themselves not just with actions but with equipment.
+Armor imparts a function called **damage resistance**.
+The damage resistance of an armor is given as a number to reduce damage taken by - this damage must apply to an energy type.
+For example, an Iron Chestplate imparts **6 DR Kinetic**.
+This value means that the armor will reduce any incoming kinetic damage to the character by 6.

 #### Ready Actions